 In 1984, there was another defining moment, Thatcher surviving the IRA bombing of her hotel at the Conservative Party Conference in Brighton.
 She stood defiant and insisted that the conference should carry on.
 And then condemned the bombers in her conference speech.

 “This attack has failed.
 All attempts to destroy democracy by terrorism will fail.”
 Thatcher’s speech to the 1984 Tory Party Conference.

 How poignant considering the recent London attack and Theresa May’s defiant speech in Parliament.

-Love her or hate her she was a political phenomenon; the first woman elected to lead a major western power; the longest serving British prime minister for 150 years; the most dominant force in British politics in the second half of the 20th century.
+Love her or hate her, she was a political phenomenon.
+Firstly, the first woman elected to lead a major western power.
+Secondly, the longest-serving British prime minister for 150 years.
+And the most dominant force in British politics in the second half of the 20th century.

-She was also a global figure, almost a star in the US, a heroine in the former Soviet republics of central Europe, a point of reference for politicians in France, Germany, Italy and Spain.
+Finally, Margaret Thatcher was also a global figure, almost a star in the US.
+And a heroine in the former Soviet republics of central Europe, a point of reference for politicians in France, Germany, Italy, and Spain.

 If this is not a role model, I don’t know what is.